A man writing something down in a notebook

 Best for: Collaboration and invoice approval

 Stampli is a cloud-based accounts payable automation platform built around invoice-centric workflows.
-It uses AI to capture invoice data, auto-populate fields, and suggest approvers while keeping all comments, documents, and approvals on top of the invoice for centralized collaboration.
+It uses AI to capture invoice data, auto-populate fields, and suggest approvers, while keeping all comments, documents, and approvals on the invoice for centralized collaboration.

-Stampli also offers integrated payments through Stampli Direct Pay, so teams can approve and pay invoices in the same system using methods like ACH, check, credit card, and international transfers.
+Stampli also offers integrated payments through Stampli Direct Pay, so teams can approve and pay invoices in the same system using ACH, checks, credit cards, and international transfers.
 It supports international payments to vendors in 100+ countries in U.S. dollars or local currency and syncs invoice and payment data back to the ERP.Stampli - Payments

 Key features:

-• Unified P2P portal: Keeps requests, invoices, approvals, payments, documents, and conversations in one system, so every transaction and discussion is tied to the same P2P workflow
+• Unified procure-to-pay portal: Keeps requests, invoices, approvals, payments, documents, and conversations in one system, so every transaction and discussion is tied to the same P2P workflow.

 Pricing: Custom